I have no formal training in food preparation™

 - Celebrity Chefs.
 We love celebrity here in the US and this cult extends to chefs.
 At least the Mario Batalis and Anthony Bourdains of the world possess actual skills, unlike other celebrities on whom we heap praise for no apparent reason other than their ability to procure expensive butt implants.
 But you don’t need to have attended the CIA or interned at The French Laundry to know your way around a kitchen.
 If you don’t know how to cook, start with something like a salad made with vegetables on hand and tossed with olive oil and vinegar.
 Throw in some protein and voila—a light dinner.

-- Cooking Shows.
+Cooking Shows.
 Some of these shows convey a “Do not Try This at Home!” message.
 The problem is, many viewers have heeded the warning!
 You don’t need ninja-like cooking skills, a gigantic kitchen outfitted with the latest celebrity-chef-branded gadgets “now available exclusively at [name of retailer]” or exotic ingredients to cook a great meal.
-My kitchen is tiny, I use basic tools and I eat a very simple, plant-based, delicious diet of whole foods.
+My kitchen is tiny, I use basic tools and I eat a very simple, plant-rich, delicious diet of whole foods.
 I have never been healthier.

 - Food Porn.
 I appreciate publications such as the magazine Cooked Illustrated and the book The Art of Fermentation for the drawings as much as for the writing.
 When I see stylized photos of an impossible-to-recreate dish accompanying even a fairly simple recipe, I tend to throw my hands up in the air and skip it.
 I feel like a young girl bombarded with idealized images of beauty.
 Who can live up to that?
 Don’t buy into it!
 Drop out!
 Maybe this also explains why I love reading food blogs.
 They inspire me.
 I look at most posts and think, “I can make that!”
 I read recently that food porn is on its way out.
 I hope so.